PCTattletale leaks victims' screen recordings to entire Internet

 *the screenshot of my device*

-Another interesting note looking at the screenshots is that they aren't taken every second.
+Another interesting discovery made while looking at the screenshots is that they aren't taken every second.
 They are spaced out in seemingly random intervals, mostly concentrated between 1 and 10 seconds.
 This explains why the "video" in the browser is so choppy.

 Part 2: finding the latest screenshot